pyomeca/bioptim/README.md

 ## The OCP
 An optimal control program is an optimization that uses control variables in order to drive some state variables.
-There are mainly two different type of ocp, which is the `direct collocation` and the `direct multiple shooting`.
+There are mainly two different types of ocp, which is the `direct collocation` and the `direct multiple shooting`.
 `Bioptim` is based on the latter.
-To summarize, it defines a large optimization problem by discrediting the controls and the state variables into a predetermined number of intervals, the beginning of which called the shooting points.
+To summarize, it defines a large optimization problem by discretizing the control and the state variables into a predetermined number of intervals, the beginning of which are called the shooting points.
-By defining strict constraints between the end of an interval and the beginning of the next, it can ensure a proper dynamics of the system, while have good insight to solve the problem using gradient decending algorithms.
+By defining strict constraints between the end of an interval and the beginning of the next, it can ensure a proper dynamics of the system, ???->while have good insight to solve the problem using gradient decending algorithms.

 ### Class: OptimalControlProgram
 This is the main class that holds an ocp.